Leaderboard/QueueSim

 simulate_mmc

 Run a generic M/M/c queue simulation.
 Provide an arrival rate (λ, arrivals/hour), a service rate per server (μ, customers/hour each server can finish), and a server count (c).
 Optional: distribution shapes, service coefficient of variation, run length.
 Returns per-hour metrics and an overall summary (avg wait, queue length, offered load, throughput).
 This is the primary tool for 'how many servers do I need?' / 'what's my average wait?' style questions.
-ALSO preferred over simulate_scenario for what-if questions about scheduled scenarios (Coffee Shop, ER) when the user wants flat uniform numbers — pull the peak params from describe_scenario and run them here.
+ALSO preferred over simulate_scenario for what-if questions about scheduled scenarios (Coffee Shop) when the user wants flat uniform numbers — pull the peak params from describe_scenario and run them here.
 That usually matches user intent better than collapsing a schedule.
+ANTI-FABRICATION: the returned numbers come from a real discrete-event simulation run.
+Quote them VERBATIM in your reply.
+Do not round, estimate, or compute derived figures from training-data recall.
+If the user asks a follow-up about the same configuration, re-call this tool rather than recalling numbers from earlier in the conversation.

 list_scenarios

 List the four pre-built QueueSim scenarios.
-Returns key, title, and one-line description for each (Single Server, Coffee Shop, ER Waiting Room, Call Center).
+Returns key, title, and one-line description for each (Single Server, Coffee Shop, Grocery Checkout, Call Center).
 Call this when the user's problem matches one of the preset shapes — use describe_scenario for more detail and simulate_scenario to run one.

 describe_scenario